m-labs/nmigen/doc/hdl.rst

 * The depth, which represents the number of words in the memory.
 * An optional list of integers used to initialize the memory.

 To access the memory in hardware, ports can be obtained by calling the ``read_port`` and ``write_port`` methods.
-A port always has an address signal ``addr`` and a data read signal ``data``, whose polarity depends on whether it is a read or write port.
+A port always has an address signal ``addr`` and a data signal ``data``, whose polarity depends on whether it is a read or write port.
 Other signals may be available depending on the port's configuration.

 Options to ``read_port`` are: